bigsurly/Pfsense_PIA_Wireguard/README.md

 				Save and apply

-5. Edit the config.ini file to fit you system, there are eplanations of each variable in the config file.

-		-to get a list of regions you can run 'python3.8 regions.py' you put the name provided in for the region variable i.e. Atlanta US

-6. Once you have the config file ready to go you can run the program -'chmod +x pia_automate.sh'
-						-'./pia_automate.sh'
+5. Go login to the router via ssh 'ssh root@router.ip'

+6. Git clone the repo 'git clone https://github.com/bigsurly/Pfsense_PIA_Wireguard'

+7.	cd into the directory 'cd Pfsense_PIA_Wireguard'

+8. run the setup
+		'chmod setup.sh'
+		'./setup.sh'

+9. Onc setup is complete you can run the script.
+		'./pia_automate.sh'

 7. If everything works you should have a working PIA VPN gateway using Wireguard in your chosen region.
-If you get errors double check your config file and make sure all values are filled out.
+If you get errors delete the config.ini file and run setup again, making sure to double check all values.